Your Home is Not a Good Investment

 • Be realistic about the costs of homeownership.
 Don't just focus on the down payment; factor in interest, taxes, maintenance, and selling costs.

 • Don't overestimate appreciation.
-While your home may increase in value, it's not guaranteed, and those gains can be easily eroded by expenses.
+While your home may increase in value, it's not guaranteed, and those gains can be easily eroded by expenses (hello, kitchen reno).

 • Focus on building wealth through other avenues.
 Invest in your career, diversify your portfolio, and consider other investment opportunities that have a higher potential for returns.